Living with HIV

 • How can substance use affect a person with HIV?

-Substance use can harm the health of a person with HIV in several ways.
+Substance use can harm the health of a person with HIV in several ways, including reduced immune function, reduced liver function, or adverse reactions with HIV medicines.

 Drugs and alcohol can weaken the immune system.

 HIV damages the immune system, making it harder for the body to fight infections and certain cancers.
-Drug or alcohol use can further damage the immune system and cause HIV infection to worsen.
+While HIV medicines can effectively improve immune function, drugs and alcohol can counteract those effects.

 Drugs and alcohol can damage the liver and cause liver disease.